vikashvs36/hibernate-annotation-tutorial/one-to-one/README.md

 **@OneToOne :** @OneToOne annotation is need to mark on User type property in Address object.

 **mappedBy :** The value of mappedBy is the name of the association-mapping attribute on the owning side.
-mappedBy attribute are always put(annotated) on the inverse side of relation ship
+mappedBy attribute are always put(annotated) on the inverse side of relationship.

 **cascade :** Cascade is mapped for which type of operation wants to operate from Address side.